fbpx Nancy Gibbs | Harvard Kennedy School

 617-998-1726

 Gibbs was born and raised in New York City.
-She graduated from Yale summa cum laude, with honors in history, and has a degree in politics and philosophy from Oxford, where she was a Marshall scholar.
-She has twice served as the Ferris Professor at Princeton, where she taught a seminar on politics and the press.
+She graduated from Yale, summa cum laude, with honors in history, and has a degree in politics and philosophy from Oxford, where she was a Marshall scholar.
+She has twice served as the Ferris Professor of Journalism at Princeton, teaching a seminar on politics and the press.
+In addition to the National Magazine Award, she is a recipient of the Matrix award, the Society of Professional Journalists Hall of Fame, the Lifetime Achievement Award from the Newswomen’s Club of New York, Folio’s Top Women in Media, and many more.

 Executive Education Programs